kfehlhauer/blg/content/about/index.md

 My expertise includes designing and deploying robust data platforms using technologies such as Databricks Spark, Kubernetes, and Delta Lake, while advancing cost-efficient solutions, including Rust-based query engines.
 Committed to fostering innovation, I build global teams that deliver and empower analytics at scale.

 I continually strive to expand my skill set.
-Currently, I am experimenting with Rust on the Solana blockchain and building WASM-powered sites using Dioxus.
+Currently, I am experimenting with Rust on the Solana blockchain and building progressive web applications(PWA) sites using Dioxus.

 Experience
 --------------